-Optical control of magnetic memory-New insights into fundamental mechanisms
+Optical control of magnetic memory-New insights into fundamental mechanisms amounts of information in very little space and permit this information to be utilised dependably with high access speeds.

 This is an important clue for our theoretical understanding of optically controlled magnetic data storage media.
 The findings are published at August 25th in the journal Scientific Reports.